-What if you knew every time you spent $1 to get traffic to your site, you made $1.50?
-I’ll bet you could find a few dollars for that.
-This is what the Amazons of the web know and it’s a very real factor in how they grew to where they are today.
+What if you knew every time you spent $1 to get traffic to your site, you made $1.20?
+I’ll bet you can find a few dollars for that.
+This is what the Amazons of the web know and it’s likely a real factor in how they grew from break-even to profitability.

 When you know what a web visitor is worth to your business, then you know how much you should be spending to get that visitor to your website and what is too much to spend.

 For example, let’s say your average sale brings in $100 profit, how many web visitors did it take to get that sale?
 Let’s say your average number of web visitors to get a sale is 100, so for every 100 unique visitors to your site, you get one sale.